johnckealy/auto-devops/README.md

-# Base Branch
+# Auto DevOps

-This branch includes dev and and prod production docker environments, the Makefile, django api with JWT auth, github actions, and a fresh quasar install.
+### Static Site Branch

+This is a streamlined version, with no Django Backend.